What Shared Lives is

 Yes, there is a charge for staying with a Shared Lives Carer in their home.

-You will need to have a financial assessment to decide how much you will need to pay towards the cost of your stay.
-For this, we will need to know about your income and the money you have saved.
+- You will need to have a financial assessment to decide how much you will need to pay towards the cost of your stay.
+For this, we must know about your income and your saved money.

 Access Shared Lives

-If you are funded by either Nottingham City Council or Healthcare you can access the Shared Lives service by speaking to your allocated social worker.
+- If either Nottingham City Council or Healthcare funds you, you can access the Shared Lives service by speaking to your allocated social worker.
 If you don't have an allocated social worker, contact 0300 1310 300 and select option 2.

-If you are self-funded then please contact Shared Lives to find out about how you can access the service.
+- If you are self-funded, don't hesitate to contact Shared Lives to find out how to access the service.

 If a placement doesn't work out

-Before a placement goes ahead, you, your carer and the Shared Lives Carer are introduced and met over time, so you can get to know each other.
-A placement doesn't go ahead until everyone involved is happy about the arrangement.
+Before a placement, you, your carer and the Shared Lives Carer are introduced and met over time, so you can get to know each other.
+A placement doesn't happen until everyone involved is happy about the arrangement.

 If you are still not happy, you can make a complaint.